-- Their head contains two pairs of feelers — a larger pair above carries the eyes and a lower pair below is used for smelling.
+- Their head contains two pairs of feelers.
+A larger pair above carries the eyes and a lower pair below is used for smelling.

 - They can range in size from 1/4 inch to two inches or longer.

-Life cycle of slugs
+Biology of slugs